ahmedelhassanin1994/currencyConverter/README.md

 - get_it //dependency injection
 - responsive_sizer
 - internet_connection_checker
-- hive //cts as a lightweight and fast NoSQL database for local data storage.
+- hive // lightweight and fast NoSQL database for local data storage.
 It allows you to easily store and retrieve data on the device itself, even when offline
 - cached_network_image  //provides a robust solution for caching images, thereby improving the performance and user experience of your Flutter applications
 - flutter_bloc
 - shared_preferences